RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

 * ##### observed_expected_ratio

-    - **description**: Indicates if you want to use the paired concept frequency option.
+    - Indicates if you want to use the paired concept frequency option.
 Mutually exlisive with: `paired_concept_frequency`, `observed_expected_ratio`, and `chi_square` if any of the oters are set to true while this is there will be an error.

     - Acceptable input types: string.